Frequently Asked Questions (FAQs)

 3. Whom will TMRC refinance?

-TMRC will only refinance portfolio of residential mortgage loans from its member bank.
+TMRC will refinance portfolio of residential mortgage loans from member banks and non- member banks.
 The member banks are banks that are shareholders of TMRC.

 4. Who is eligible to invest into TMRC?